Do you suffer from Rosacea?

 There are numerous topicals like Finacea and Azelex (azelaic acid RX) that control inflammation.
 Others like Metrogel and Noritate (Metronidazole RX), Plexion (sodium sulfacetamide and sulfur RX), benzoyl peroxide, and retinol and tretinoin RX may help as topical antibiotics.
 Sunscreen with zinc oxide or titanium dioxide can help reduce flares.
 Being careful to avoid any sunscreens that are more chemical in nature as well as having PABA.

 You want to look for keywords that say fragrance free, alcohol free, and hypoallergenic.
-Many tinted sunscreens and makeup that are best for rosacea are medical grade.
-Most noteworthy, these products can usually be found at a dermatologist’s office or on Flawless Skin Online.
+Medical grade tinted sunscreens and makeups are best for rosacea.
+These products can usually be found at a dermatologist’s office or on Flawless Skin Online.
 Many patients have stated that licorice extract, coconut oil, jojoba oil, oil of oregano, tea tree oil and vitamin E oil may help.
 Makeup toners should be witch hazel and not alcohol-based.
 Other things that may be helpful are cold water rinses, green tea compresses, hydration and oatmeal masks.
 Of course, if you have ocular rosacea all of these products should be used outside of the orbital rim.
 The orbital rim is the bone that circles your eyeball.

 Oracea, while on the market as an antibiotic, is really an anti-inflammatory that helps to keep rosacea controlled and therefore, can be used long-term.
 Supplements that patients will take include biotin, folic acid, garlic, lysine, zinc, and vitamins that contain A, B complex, C, D, E, K. It is advised that one is very careful to supplement with the fat soluble vitamins A, D, E, and K. These vitamins can be toxic as they are not easily eliminated from the body.
 Furthermore, talk with your physician before starting any new vitamin regimen.
 Since H. Pylori can be a trigger, many patients find improvement by starting a probiotic in their diet.